fawda123/sf_trends/README.md

 ![Nitrogen time series versus matched flow records before and after averaging by the maximum lag.](README_files/figure-html/unnamed-chunk-4-1.png)

 Using the combined flow and nutrient time series, the optimal window widths for each station were identified using functions in the [WRTDStidal](https://github.com/fawda123/WRTDStidal) package.
 The `winsrch_optim` function uses model cross-validation to iteratively evaluate multiple half-window widths.
 The optimal parameter set is identified based on a minimization of error on a test dataset for multiple subsets of the data.
-This method attempts to minimize the tradeoff between over- and under-fitting a model with window widths that are too narrow or too wide, respecively.
+This method attempts to minimize the tradeoff between over- and under-fitting a model with window widths that are too narrow or too wide, respectively.
 The following shows the optimal half-window width combinations identified for each location.

 |site | days| years| flow|